biocore/pynast/README.md

 [![Build Status](http://ci.qiime.org/job/PyNAST/badge/icon)](http://ci.qiime.org/job/PyNAST/)

 The official PyNAST source code repository.
-For documentation on installing and using PyNAST, see http://qiime.org/pynast.
+For documentation on installing and using PyNAST, see http://biocore.github.io/pynast/.
 This documentation will refer to the latest release version of PyNAST.
 If you're working with a development version of PyNAST, you should refer to the documentation in PyNAST/doc/.

-See the [QIIME GitHub organization](https://github.com/qiime) for related software projects and data.
+See the [biocore GitHub organization](https://github.com/biocore) for related software projects and data.

 Stay up-to-date on PyNAST news
 ------------------------------